lfw222/cse017-quiz5/README.md

 Consider the Depth First Search graph algorithm versus the Breadth First Search algorithm.
 They are very similar, except one uses a stack and the other uses a queue.
 How does the choice of datastructure in the affect the execution of the respective algorithms?

+    - This choice matters because it affects the way nodes will be pushed and popped, and thereby the work and time the program will need to comlete to acceess a certain node.
+A stack is a LIFO type meaning that the last node added to the list will be the first node off, where as a queue is of the FIFO type meaning that the first node added will be the first node off.
+Because stacks and queues have different adding and removing structures it greatly affects the way each algorithm is executed.

 ## Question 2

 What is the difference between a tree and a graph?